Code-Institute-Submissions/letter-bee/README.md

 This didn't affect my previewed version, but in the live version removed part of the pathname which obviously caused many issues.
 The modifed code simply doesn't include this line.

+4. This wasn't exactly a bug, but rather a workaround.
+During testing, I discovered that Firefox doesn't allow autoplay unless the page has been interacted with first.
+This meant that when the user navigates from play mode directly to learn mode, the code was stopped by the autoplay blocker.\
+To fix this, I have added an additional modal that appears on page load and then runs the code upon the user's acceptance.

 ## :test_tube: Testing

 Aside from frequent testing in Google Dev whilst building the site, the first 'live' tests were conducted by the inspiration for the project: my son Eddie.\